8 Reasons Why Women Traveling Together Stirs the Soul

 8. Women traveling together is empowering.

 Traveling is a boost to the economy and according to the World Tourism Organization (WTO), 54% of people employed in tourism are women— compared to 39% in the broader economy.
 Investing in travel is not just about investing in yourself.
-It supports other hard-working women as well!
-So yes, going on an adventure travel trip is not only empowering for you, but for women in travel-related industries everywhere.
+Whenever you travel it supports other hard-working women as well, whether it is a quick vacay in Texas, a yoga retreat in Rishikesh, or hiking in Machu Picchu.
+So yes, going on an adventure travel trip is not only empowering for you but for women in travel-related industries everywhere.

 “[My husband and I] just don’t have the same interests when we are on vacation.
 I love vacationing with my girlfriends.
-It’s liberating and soul-filling at the same time.”
+It’s liberating and soul-filling at the same time.”– Explorer Chick Kelli

 Of course, we believe traveling with like-minded, strong women is a travel experience like nothing else.
 The memories created.
 The challenges faced.
 The bonds formed.
 And as you can see, you don’t just have to take our word for it.
 But in truth, it’s something you have to experience first-hand for yourself.
 We certainly hope you will.
 (Still, we think Explorer Chick Karen does a pretty darn good job summing it up, so we’ll let her have the final word.)